 Some drugs need to be reviewed by us before they are given.
-Your child's doctor can ask for this by calling or faxing our prior authorization team.
-We will review the request and make a decision based on information from your child's doctor and criteria.
+Your doctor can ask for this by calling or faxing our prior authorization team.
+We will review the request and make a decision based on information from your doctor and criteria.
 If you are not happy with our decision, you can ask us to look at your request again.
 This is called an appeal.
-Your child's doctor may need to give us more details about why your child needs the drug.
-You or the doctor can request an appeal by calling us at 1-888-348-2922 (TTY: 711).
+Your doctor may need to give us more details about why you need the drug.
+You or your doctor can request an appeal by calling us at 1-888-348-2922 (TTY: 711).